Province of Badajoz: History

-The province enjoyed great prominence during the Roman empire when Mérida was made one of the capital cities.
+The province enjoyed great prominence during the Roman Empire when Mérida was made one of the capital cities.
 When the Visigoth period ended and the Moors had invaded Spain, the Ibn-al-Aftas dynasty established a great cultural and scientific centre in the province.
 Many of the explorers who set out to conquer the New World were from this province.

 Geography

 Topography

-Although many districts have low ranges of hills, the surface is more often a desolate and monotonous plain, flat or slightly undulating.
-Its one large river is the Guadiana, which traverses the north of the province from east to west, fed by many tributaries; but it is only at certain seasons that the river-beds fill with any considerable volume of water, and the Guadiana may frequently be forded without difficulty.
+Although many districts have low hills ranges, the surface is more often a desolate and monotonous plain, flat or slightly undulating.
+Its one large river is the Guadiana, which traverses the north of the province from east to west, fed by many tributaries; but it is only at certain seasons that the river-bed fills with any considerable volume of water, and the Guadiana may frequently be forded without difficulty.
 The climate is continental with great extremes of heat in summer and of cold in winter, when fierce north and north-west winds blow across the plains.
 Mountains, pastures and Mediterranean forests are important geographical features of this province.